What Is Xanax?

 - Smoking: Some people smoke Xanax off the heated tin foil or sprinkle crushed pills onto marijuana before smoking it.
 This can harm the lungs and raise the risk of overdose from polydrug use.

-Long-term Xanax (alprazolam) use and abuse can impair a person’s memory, coordination, and overall cognitive functioning.
-Abusing Xanax has been linked to an increased risk of dementia and Alzheimer’s disease.
+Long-term Xanax (alprazolam) use and misuse can impair a person’s memory, coordination, and overall cognitive functioning.
+Misusing Xanax has been linked to an increased risk of dementia and Alzheimer’s disease.
 It may also cause changes to a person’s sex drive, menstruation, appetite, and weight.

 Adverse side effects can occur with regular Xanax use, even if prescription guidelines are followed.
 Taking more Xanax increases the risk of negative effects.

 Over time, Xanax can actually worsen anxiety and insomnia, as the brain stops working efficiently and becomes dependent on Xanax to spur the action of GABA.
 Tolerance also causes Xanax to have a lessened effect.
 This may lead to someone taking the drug in excess to avoid unpleasant withdrawal symptoms, which is very dangerous.

 Treatment for Alprazolam Overdose